-CONTRACTOR PLANT SAMPLING AND TESTING Item Test Frequency IL Modified AASHTO or Department Test Method ^{1/} Aggregates (Arriving at Plant) Gradation ^{2/} As needed to check source for each gradation number Aggregates (Stored at Plant in Stockpiles or Bins) Gradation ^{2/} 2,500 cu yd (1,900 cu m) for each gradation number ^{3/} Aggregates (Stored at Plant in Stockpiles or Bins) Moisture ^{4/} : Fine Aggregate Office per week for Flask, Dunagan, Moisture ^{4/} : Coarse Aggregate As needed to control production for each gradation number Mixture ^{5/} Slump Air Content Unit Weight / Yield Slump Flow (SCC) Visual Stability Index (SCC) J-Ring (SCC) 6/ L-Box (SCC) 6/ Temperature control production T 141 and T 119 T 141 and T 152 or T 196 T 141 and T 121 SCC-1 and SCC-2 SCC-1 and SCC-2 SCC-1 and SCC-3 SCC-1 and SCC-4 T 141 and T 309 Mixture (CLSM) Flow Air Content Temperature As needed to control production Illinois Test Procedure 307
+CONTRACTOR PLANT SAMPLING AND TESTING Item Test Frequency IL Modified AASHTO or Department Test Method Aggregates (Arriving at Plant) Gradation 2/ As needed to check source for each gradation number T 2, T 11, T 27, and T 248 Aggregates (Stored at Plant in Stockpiles or Bins) Gradation 2/ 2,500 cu yd (1,900 cu m) for each gradation number 3/ T 2, T 11, T 27, and T 248 Aggregates (Stored at Plant in Stockpiles or Bins) Moisture 4/ : Fine Aggregate Once per week for moisture sensor, otherwise daily for each gradation number Flask, Dunagan, Pychnometer Jar, or T 255 Moisture 4/ : Coarse Aggregate As needed to control production for each gradation number Dunagan, Pychnometer Jar, or T 255 Mixture 5/ Slump, Air Content, Unit Weight / Yield, and Temperature As needed to control production T 141 and T 119 T 141 and T 152 or T 196 T 141 and T 121 T 141 and T 309

 - 1/ Refer to the Department's "Manual of Test Procedures for Materials". - 2/ All gradation tests shall be washed.
-Testing shall be completed no later than 24 hours after the aggregate has been sampled.

-- 3/ One per week (Sunday through Saturday) minimum unless the stockpile has not received additional aggregate material since the previous test. - One per day minimum for a bridge deck pour unless the stockpile has not received additional aggregate material since the previous test.
+Testing shall be completed no later than 24 hours after the aggregate has been sampled. - 3/ One per week (Sunday through Saturday) minimum unless the stockpile has not received additional aggregate material since the previous test. - One per day minimum for a bridge deck pour unless the stockpile has not received additional aggregate material since the previous test.
 The sample shall be taken and testing completed prior to the pour.
 The bridge deck aggregate sample may be taken the day before the pour or as approved by the Engineer. - 4/ If the moisture test and moisture sensor disagree by more than 0.5 percent, retest.
-If the difference remains, adjust the moisture sensor to an average of two or more moisture tests.
-The Department's "Water/Cement Ratio Worksheet" form shall be completed when applicable. - 5/ The Contractor may also perform strength testing according to Illinois Modified AASHTO T 141, T 23, and T 22 or T 177; or water content testing according to Illinois Modified AASHTO T 318. - The Contractor may also perform other available self-consolidating concrete (SCC) tests at the plant to control mixture production. - 6/ The Contractor shall select the J-Ring or L-Box test for plant sampling and testing. - 7/ The Contractor may also perform strength testing according to Illinois Test Procedure 307.
+If the difference remains, adjust the moisture sensor to an average of two or more moisture tests, using the Dunagan or Illinois Modified AASHTO T 255 test method.
+The Department's "Water/Cement Ratio Worksheet" form shall be completed when applicable. - 5/ The Contractor may also perform strength testing according to Illinois Modified AASHTO T 141, T 23, and T 22 or T 177; or water content testing according to Illinois Modified AASHTO T 318; or other tests at the plant to control mixture production.